 $$ = rb_ary_new3(1, $1);

 Here, the call to rb_ary_push($$, $3) is relying on the fact that yacc/bison prefaces each routine's execution with $$=$1.
 It does so in order to implement the default behavior for rules that have no action routine (the implicit $$ = $1 rule), and while I doubt that will ever change, I don't think it should be relied upon.
 At the very least, it's a bit confusing at first glance (using $$ before it is set).
 Notably, other instances of this idiom (undef_list -> fitem | undef_list ',' fitem; f_arg -> f_arg_item | f_arg ',' f_arg_item; f_block_optarg; f_optarg....) use this approach.

 It is corrected by simply replacing $$ with $1.
 A patch is included.
 No behavior changes, so no test is included.

-Updated by matz (Yukihiro Matsumoto) over 8 years ago
+Updated by matz (Yukihiro Matsumoto) almost 11 years ago

 - Status changed from Open to Closed